mars-project/meps/mep-0002-simplify-data-structure.md

 1. Simplify the key generation of `Chunk` by using `op key + chunk index`.
 We only need to generate the key once, instead of generating the same number of keys as the number of chunks.
 2. Construct the same Chunk of ChunkGraph when generating a SubtaskGraph.

     We did a comparison, in which one creates new chunk and the other does not.
 The result shows that the cost is reduced from 43.4s to 14.6s with about **66.4%** reduction.
-We note here that there that `FetchChunk` needs to be created.
+We note here that `FetchChunk` needs to be created.

 3. We generate `logic_key` once for all operands or subtasks.
 In fact, it is possible to generate only once for operand and subtask of the same type.